Table of contents

 For restaurant customers, contactless options like self-serve ordering let them scan QR codes at their table and order and pay straight from their own device.
 On the backend, these orders are sent straight to the restaurant’s point-of-sale and kitchen display systems, just like server-entered orders would be, but with less contact and less margin for error.

 While these tools limit server interaction, they are still interactive.
-And right now, when guidelines are telling everyone to put space between themselves and strangers, they make customers feel safer dining in your establishment as well as providing long-term benefits for your business.
+And right now, when guidelines are telling everyone to put space between themselves and strangers, they make customers feel safer dining in your establishment as well provide long-term benefits for your business.